Updated: Dec 24, 2020

 “Where Can I Turn” - Fruition (Portland, OR)

-Portland’s rootsy folk rock and indie rock project Fruition has generated a lot of buzz the past few years, even touring around the country.
+Portland’s rootsy folk rock and indie rock project, Fruition, has generated a lot of buzz the past few years, even touring around the country.
 The group released a new album this year called Broken At The Break Of Day, released as an accompaniment to last year’s Wild As The Night.
 While there are lots of different folksy sounds blended together on this album, “Where Can I Turn” is one of the most straightforward and upbeat tracks.
 It’s got Fruition’s signature harmonies and americana influences, though there’s some bluesy rock and jazzy piano to vibe along with, too.

 “Burn the Bridge” by Wild Ire (Salem, OR)

 Salem’s Wild Ire released their third full-length album, Weirdo, on July 31, a follow-up to last year’s Misery Machine.
 The rock group, known for their up-tempo progressive sound and genre experimentation, hit the recording studio this year after returning from the National Association of Music Merchants (NAMM) expo in Anaheim, California.
 The group’s highlighted track off the new album, “Burn the Bridge,” is about severing ties with someone.
-It starts with a slow, acoustic intro that builds to a boom and sets up a build in each verse.
+It starts with a slow, acoustic intro that builds to a boom and sets up a crescendo in each verse.
 While there’s chuggy bass and guitar riffs, this song doesn’t feel heavy with its soaring vocals and harmonizing layers.

 To read more about Wild Ire's performance at NAMM, as well as a deep dive into the group's sound and influences, check out our story from earlier this year.